 I OVERVIEW OF RECENT PRIVATE ANTITRUST LITIGATION ACTIVITY

-Private antitrust litigation in Canada takes place either in the civil courts of the various provinces of Canada or before the federal Competition Tribunal ('the Tribunal'), depending on the nature of the matter.
+Private antitrust litigation in Canada takes place either in the civil courts of the various provinces of Canada or before the federal Competition Tribunal (the Tribunal), depending on the nature of the matter.
 Most of the litigation activity to date has occurred in the civil courts.
-Of those cases, most are class proceedings that allege the existence of price-fixing cartels among groups of defendants and seek damages in respect of the 'overcharge' (or inflated price) for the product.
+Of those cases, most are class proceedings that allege the existence of price-fixing cartels among groups of defendants and seek damages for the 'overcharge' (or inflated price) paid for the product.

 In most of these class proceedings, the alleged price-fixed product is an input into another product (e.g., a microchip) that passes through a chain of distribution to end users or consumers (e.g., a computer).
 Given the requirement, discussed below, that a plaintiff must have suffered harm to have a private antitrust claim, important questions may arise as to whether direct purchasers of the price-fixed product passed on some or all of the overcharge down the chain of distribution to indirect purchasers, and if so, whether the indirect purchasers passed on some or all of the overcharge even further down the chain.

 The plaintiffs in both Microsoft and Sun-Rype were granted leave to appeal these decisions to the Supreme Court of Canada on 1 December 2011.
-On 17 May 2012 the Supreme Court of Canada granted leave to appeal the Quebec Court of Appeal's decision in the Infineon case, which certified a class action including indirect purchasers.2 The appeals are currently scheduled to be heard together in October 2012 and it is anticipated that these decisions will clarify the law with respect to claims by indirect purchasers in Canada.
+On 17 May 2012 the Supreme Court of Canada granted leave to appeal the Quebec Court of Appeal's decision in the Infineon case, which certified a class action including indirect purchasers.3 The appeals were heard together on 17 October 2012 and it is anticipated that these decisions will clarify the law with respect to claims by indirect purchasers in Canada.

 II GENERAL INTRODUCTION TO THE LEGISLATIVE FRAMEWORK FOR PRIVATE ANTITRUST ENFORCEMENT